aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 manifests/modules/fundamentals/storage/efs/deployment/efspvclaim.yaml
 ```

-We'll also modify the assets service is two ways:
+We'll also modify the assets service in two ways:

 - Mount the PVC to the location where the assets images are stored
 - Add an [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to copy the initial images to the EFS volume